Building Better Bone Health

 Females have an increased risk of developing osteoporosis; however, it also affects men.

-Along with gender, other risk factors include:
+Along with gender, risk factors include:

 - Lack of physical activity